Skip to main content

 Zara Musker

-Zara Musker talks us through her journey from playing alongside the likes of Keira Walsh as a child to becoming an England Deaf Women Futsal star
+It's Deaf Awareness Week and England's Zara Musker talks us through her journey from playing alongside the likes of Keira Walsh as a child to becoming a Para Lion

 To be honest, I found playing for England difficult initially.